 That is why Yellow 6 matters.
 It sits closer to the center of the real U.S. dye problem than some of the rarer colors do.
 When the FDA talks about phasing out petroleum-based dyes, Yellow 6 is part of the real commercial workload.
 When a retailer like Aldi removes it, that decision affects everyday snack and pantry categories, not just novelty products.

-- bakery fillings, icings, and desserts
+- frostings, bakery fillings, and snack cakes

 Why Yellow 6 Gets More Shopper Attention Than Blue 2 or Green 3